novalabsxyz/blockchain-follower/README.md

 Basic instructions
 -----
 First, you'll need to have Erlang installed.
 You can use a later 21.x series OTP, or OTP 22+.
 Anything earlier is unlikely to work because of our use of persistent terms.
-You'll also need rebar3 installed (see [here](https://www.rebar3.org/docs/getting-started) for help with both).  once you have them installed, you can type:
+You can also install rebar3 (see [here](https://www.rebar3.org/docs/getting-started) for help with both), however we've included one here along with a basic Makefile to get you started.
+Once you have them installed, you can type:

-    $ rebar3 release
+    $ make release
     $ _build/default/rel/helium_follower/bin/helium_follower start
     $ tail -F _build/default/rel/helium_follower/log/console.log